Food Studies Program at Umbra

 Service Learning Project

 Students dedicate a portion of class time to developing the RepEAT Take Home Box Project in an effort to reduce avoidable food waste and inform others about its environmental and social impact.
 The project began in Fall 2013 with student-led research of patron and restaurant opinions of the takeaway concept, as well as Italians’ eating habits.
 Based on the initial analysis, students designed a logo and slogan produced by the city waste management company, and created informational materials which were distributed to three local restaurants.
 Spring 2014 students will evaluate the effectiveness of the project, modify the materials, and expand the project to other restaurants in Perugia.
 The project is generously being sponsored by the City of Perugia.
 See a video about the project here.

-• Day trip to Umbrian vineyard for a tour and wine tasting with the owners
+• Day trip to Umbrian winery for a tour and wine tasting with the owners

 Service Learning Project

 Students apply classroom knowledge of Italian and American wine industries to a service learning project with Roccafiore Winery, an eco-friendly Umbrian wine producer with international exportation.
 After a company visit, students work on specific projects designed around the needs and goals of the winery, informed by market analysis, research on exportation and competitors, and potential for company expansion.
 The final course project is to prepare a product proposal for Roccafiore with assistance from the professor, an enologist and wine marketer.

 ITLN 101-310 – Italian Language